Academia de la Inmaculada Concepción: History

-Hurricane María, earthquakes and COVID-19
+Hurricane Maria, earthquakes and COVID-19

-La Inmaculada was the victor in both the first women and men's volleyball tournaments after Hurricane María in 2017.
+La Inmaculada was the victor in both the first women and men's volleyball tournaments after Hurricane Maria in 2017.
 In the former, the school beat the Colegio San Benito, while in the latter they won over the Colegio San Augstín.

 On 10 March 2018, the school was host to the Puerto Rico Oratory League's (Liga de Oratoria de Puerto Rico) competition.
 The following August, José Juan Barea, donated 500 desks, worth over $300,000, between La Inmaculada, CROEM, the Añasco Art and Music School and Juan Lino Santiago School in Aguada.

 The 2019–20 earthquakes in the south of Puerto Rico caused damage to the school.
 This was concentrated towards the elementary school building, where several second-story classrooms had fissures.
 The school theorized that they might use air-conditioned trailers to offer classes.

 On 9 February 2019, a grassland fire occurred behind the University of Puerto Rico at Mayagüez's Civil Engineering building, which is adjacent to La Inmaculada and close to the Dr. Juan A. Rivero Zoo.
 The following October, a student threatened a school shooting over Snapchat as vengeance for alleged bullying.
 This would have happened during the school's annual pep rally.
 The school denounced it to the police, who determined that there was no crime committed.
 It was also referred to the FBI, who also determined there was no criminal activity.
 Additionally, it was referred to the Minor's Advocate, with the school making press release determining that since it was referred, it no longer involved the school.

 Since August, the school is a participant in the Free School Selection Program, underwhich students can receive a cost-free education in a private institution for one or two years.

 In February 2021, there was an alleged case of cyberbullying by male twelfth grade students who were photoshopping female students' faces onto other bodies.